 DATA_COUNT tracks the number of words in the FIFO.
 You can specify the width of the data count bus with a maximum width of log2 (FIFO depth).
 If the width specified is smaller than the maximum allowable width, the bus is truncated by removing the lower bits.
 These signals are optional outputs of the FIFO Generator, and are enabled through the CORE Generator GUI.
-Table 4-4 identifies FWFT support for each FIFO implementation.
+Table 4-4 identifies data count support for each FIFO implementation.
+For information about the latency behavior of data count flags, see "Latency," page 82.